 I still didn’t think that they were “spoony” on each other.
 But they may have each regarded the other as the only potential equal in the class on offer.
 And Sluggy is just as capable of encouraging cooperation, as much if not more than competition, even if the two had started the class being very “standoffish” with each other; both of them still smarting from the scene we witnessed in the Pensieve junket at the end of Year 5.

-It was glaringly obvious by then that we were all supposed to think that there had been some kind of relationship.
+Thanks to Slughorn, it was glaringly obvious by the end of HBP that we were all supposed to think that there had been some kind of relationship.
 And from the information we had at that point, to me it seemed most likely to have developed over the course of Year 6.
-I also suspected that we were being led to misread the context of what that relationship was.
+I also suspected that we were being led to misread the context of whatever that relationship was.

 But for all that there are multiple similarities, Snape just does not serve as any kind of a stand-in for Harry.
 Harry/Ginny just doesn’t feel like the right pattern to look for when we try to sort out the probabilities of any relationship between Snape and Lily.

 Let’s take a closer look at the situation between Harry and Ginny, shall we?